Municipal Broadband Remains Roadblocked In 16 States

 Explicit restrictions

 Regulatory barriers vary from state to state, but tend to take the form of outright bans on the establishment and/or operation of municipal broadband infrastructure, as well as bureaucratic obstacles that make it functionally infeasible to create a citywide network.
+The following states have explicit bans on municipal broadband:

 Are you a journalist or researcher writing about this topic?